-Patti Smith, a rock critic and aspiring Bob Dylan-fixated poet from South Jersey, only truly found herself when she began to sing her intense verse.
+Patti Smith, a rock critic and aspiring Bob Dylan-fixated poet from South Jersey (born in Chicago in 1946) only truly found herself when she began to sing her intense verse.

 Attitude of the “don’t fuck with me” variety had been conspicuously missing from rock for years, and Smith challenged the prevailing mood of bloated self-indulgence with a look and sound that fanfared the emerging punk aesthetic.

-Already responsible for two volumes of poetry (Seventh Heaven and Witt), and a regular contributor to Creem magazine, her debut album Horses (1975) sounded primitive but reached the Top 50.
+Already responsible for three volumes of poetry – Seventh Heaven (1971), Kodak (1972) and Witt (1973) – and a regular contributor to Creem magazine, her debut album Horses (1975) sounded primitive but reached the Top 50.

 Produced by ex-Velvet Underground guitarist John Cale and featuring Lenny Kaye (guitar), Richard Sohl (piano), Ivan Kral (bass), and Jay Dee Daugherty (drums) with a guest appearance from fellow CBGBs activist and Television main man Tom Verlaine (on Break It Up) Smith summoned her disparate inspirations – Blake, Baudelaire, beat poetry, Dylan, Hendrix, The Doors – to fashion a wild, part-improvised punk poetry.

 Three subsequent LPs did reasonably well.
-Easter (1978) included a surprise hit single in Because The Night (co-written with Bruce Springsteen) and is widely regarded as her best work.
+While Radio Ethiopia (1976) was perceived as self-indulgent, Easter (1978) included a surprise hit single in Because The Night (co-written with Bruce Springsteen) – which deservedly reached the UK Top 5 – and is widely regarded as her best work.

 In Dorset, a young PJ Harvey would later take notes.